JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 #### Return value

-(SET) If the operation succeeds, the return value is zero.
+If the operation succeeds, the return value is zero.
 If the operation fails, the return value is a nonzero value.
 Call **GetErrorInfo** to get information about the result.

 # <a name="autourldetect"></a>AutoUrlDetect